inf3rno/mixin.js/README.md

     var d = new Descendant();
     console.log(d); //{a:1, b:2, c:3}

-Of course your can combine the 2 extensions if you want.
-Usually the `Function.prototype` extension is more than enough, and nobody will like you if you override the `Object.prototype`.
+Of course your can combine this with the `Function.prototype` extension if you want, but usually the `Function.prototype` extension is more than enough, and nobody will like you if you override the `Object.prototype`.

 ## Contribution